Why Optimization Is So Important

 - Slow functionality within the platform for all participants;

-To conduct a Session on schedule and with as few technical problems as possible, you will want to dedicate as much time to the pre-production process as possible.
+To conduct a Capture Session on schedule and with as few technical problems as possible, you will want to dedicate as much time to the pre-production process as possible.
 Pay significant attention to the following optimization steps in order to allow your computer to allocate its resources in the most efficient way possible.

 - Confirm that your computer's operating system (OS) is up-to-date.
 You want to work with the most current version of your device’s software.

-- Force quit any video conferencing applications on any computer before joining an OpenReel session.
+- Force quit any video conferencing applications on any computer before joining an OpenReel Capture Session.
 Video conferencing apps compete with OpenReel for computer resources.
 Having video conferencing applications open while in an OpenReel session can lead to issues communicating during the video shoot, loss of connection to OpenReel, and audio and/or visual issues on recorded footage.

 - Force quit other browser tabs, software, or applications that are not needed before joining the OpenReel Session.
 This includes any VPNs or personal firewalls which interfere with the connection between your device and the OpenReel servers.